The Kindle Fire has some excellent accessibility features, but if you test them out you may find yourself having trouble turning them back off again.

 Triple-tap hold, drag, release

-When you correctly tap three times at a speed your Kindle Fire will recognize, the screen will zoom in and be surrounded by a blue border.
+When you correctly tap three times at a speed your Kindle Fire will recognize, the screen will zoom in and be surrounded by an orange border.

 If you're still on magnify, just do another triple-tap to exit the magnifier.
 You'll still need to turn this feature off in the accessibility settings if you no longer want to use it.